wp-plugins/tags-all-in-one/readme.txt

 == Screenshots ==
 1. Widget configuration
-2. Example of usage
+2. Shortcode generator
+3. WYSIWYG button

 == Changelog ==

+= 1.0.2 =
+* added option to set separator
+* added shortcode generator for inserting tags cloud into post content
+* added option to display tags from current post in shortcode geneator = 1.0.1 =
+* Code formatting and some small changes in plugin description = 1.0.0 =
+* Initial release

+== Upgrade Notice ==

+= 1.0.2 =
+* added new features, please update yours widgets
 = 1.0.1 =
-Code formatting and some small changes in plugin description = 1.0.0 =
+* Code formatting and some small changes in plugin description = 1.0.0 =
-Initial release

-== Upgrade Notice ==

-= 1.0.0 =
 Initial release